 In our previous article on sprinting like a pro, I covered when training for sprinting usually begins in a periodized training cycle and when it was best utilized to meet performance goals.
 I also stated in the last article that it was the last article.
 It’s not, this is the last article.
-In this article, I am going to cover the mechanics of a sprint, places to sprint, where sprints are a waste of time and the timing of the execution of a devastating sprint.
+In this article, I am going to cover the mechanics of a sprint, places to sprint, where sprints are a waste of time, and the timing of the execution of a devastating sprint.

 The mechanics of an individual sprint

-Winning sprints always look like the below list and will come at the end of race or group ride or designated town signs.
+Winning sprints always look like the below list and will come at the end of the race or group ride or designated town signs.
 Sprints are quiet affairs and require the rider to check out and go on pure animal instinct.

 - Head down Eyes Up